sherylchenn/laboobie/.github/CONTRIBUTING.md

 - Your project must use ElevenLabs technology (API, SDK, or services)
 - Project should be functional with a demo, repository, or video
 - You must have rights to share the project publicly
+- Project must be open source & free to use

 ### Step 1: Fork and Clone